georgetomzaridis/highschool-exams-results-robot/README.md

 4. When the page with results show up, the programm will take a screenshot and save it in the same directory
 5. It running forever :P (You can stop it any time you want)

+## OS Support
+Dont worry my friend, we love both windows, linux and mac.
+If you think to run this programm on different operating system(like linux or mac) you need to get the chrome webdrive version that support your operating system.
+At the end of the page a provide some links that your can check out and download the appropiate versions that fits your needs

 ## Screenshots
 #### Platform Out of Service (Not accepting requests)
 ![alt text](https://github.com/georgetomzaridis/highschool-exams-results-robot/blob/master/platform-outofservice.png "Platform out of service")